- the lake is a haven for wildlife such as swans, moorhens and dabchicks

 During World War Two the field where the ice house is was used as a prison camp for interned Germans.

 Kent County Council bought the 52 acres that now form Manor Park Country Park in 1973 and opened it to the public in 1976.

-The Green Café has now reopened under new management:
+The Green Café has recently re-opened under new management.

 A variety of walks of different lengths can be enjoyed.
 You can wander along the lake and back via Douce's Meadow, Abbey Field or Chestnut Paddock, or take a short stroll through the park to West Malling town centre, where there is a variety of shops and historic buildings.

 You can also use the park as a base to explore the wider area.
 Two public rights of way run through the site, and this path network can be used to create your own circular walks outside the park.
 Ordnance Survey Explorer Map 148 will help with your route planning